john-farina/TicTacCode/README.md

 The random guessing bot is using recursion to find an empty spot in the array.
 It guesses a random number through the length of the array, and if the spot it chose wasnt avalable *(undefined)* it will keep going untill it finds one.

 ### Game Logic
+for the game logic i am running a gameloop every 500 ms with a function that watches the array to see if a certain Player value are in 3 spots, and the same with the other Player value.
+If one player matches all 3 spots in the array (diagnol, across, down) it triggers a win, if no player matches 3 spots it triggers a tie and no one wins

 ### Local Two Player
+for local two player instead of running <a>Random Bot</a> every other round i wait for another event in the sqaures on the Odd round to count for the other players turn, all code is the same other then that.

 ## Design
+Went for a very minimal tic tac toe design, creating a grid that revolves around the size of each square and a outer container to add more depth.

+### **Animations**
+For the win and loose i wanted to make it slightly more meaningful so i added a green and red animation for the background color for win or loose.
+No animation plays when player ties
 <!-- USAGE EXAMPLES -->
 ## Usage